 The eligibility criteria for applicants are as follows:

-- Organisations which intend to organise community-wide campaigns to promote water conservation can also apply for WEF.
+Customers who intend to organise community-wide campaigns to promote water conservation can also apply for WEF.

 ||Criteria 1 and 2 above do not apply to the following:|

 ||Water Audit Projects;

 ||Certification to SS577:2012 Water Efficiency Management Systems under Feasibility Study Projects; and|

 Customers applying for funding for certification to SS 577:2012 Water Efficiency Management Systems under Feasibility Study Project shall obtain at least Water Efficient Building (Basic).